The Cold Room: Plot

 Carla Martin (Amanda Pays) is leaving an English parochial boarding school for the summer to live with her estranged father at an inn in East Berlin.
 The headmistress (Ursula Howells), a nun, gives her a 1936 guide to Berlin, telling Carla that she may find it useful, even though Berlin has surely changed as much as she has.
 Her best friend, Sophie (Lucy Hornack), gives her a bag of marijuana.

 Hugh Martin (George Segal), her father, who lives on Central Park West, greets her at the Berlin Airport, surprised at how grown she looks.
 Carla is a bit embarrassed that he has given her a teddy bear, as she is nearly seventeen years old.
 She addresses him on a first name basis, and a camera pan reveals that he just bought the teddy bear at the airport.
 As they cross through the Berlin Wall, Carla is terrified that she will be personally searched and caught with drugs.

 Hugh has a thirty-year-old girlfriend named Lili (Renée Soutendijk), who recommends Frau Hoffman's (Elizabeth Spriggs) inn because of the local character being significant to Hugh's historical research.
 Carla is convinced that there are rats behind the wall and wants to leave.
 Hugh has Frau Hoffman humor her and show her that there is merely a broom closet next door, though that room is not deep enough to convince her.
 Hugh insists it's probably just part of the next room.

 Carla sees flashes of another girl in the wardrobe mirror, starts tapping the wall behind it and gets taps back, and tearing away at the wallpaper, she opens the wall to find a disused cold room, for the hotel was once a butcher's shop and home, and a Jewish dissident named Erich (Anthony Higgins) hiding inside.
 She begins sneaking him food from the hotel kitchen, along with utensils and her father's razor, to help him.
-Carla is experiencing two realities, one in the 1980s when she is Carla Martin and another in 1936, when she is Christa Bruckner.
+Carla is experiencing two realities, one in the 1980s when she is Carla Martin and another in 1936, when she is Christa Bruckner (Justina Vail).
 Christa is the daughter of butcher Wilhelm Bruckner (Warren Clarke), a member of the Nazi Party who calls her a "little slut" and rapes her in the night.
 Christa also has lines of cuts in both of her palms.
 Carla is ashamed by the rape and scrubs herself thoroughly in the bathtub.